Quench Your Desire for Meaning

 Get Quench, the 11″ x 8 1/2″ Full Color, soft cover book, featuring the entire collection of Quench Project artwork, along with dozens of photos, beautifully designed and written by Robert Maniscalco.

 The Quench Project began as a fundraising venture to support the people of Haiti, who continue to struggle years after the 2010 earthquake.
-It started with a question: how could I use my God-given gifts to further His mission on Earth?
-I utilized crowd-sourcing to pay for my trip to Haiti in November of 2014.
 While in Haiti, I took photos, shot video and made sketches.
-From those, I have created paintings, a short documentary and this book, exploring our shared journey from darkness to light.
-It speaks to the tenacity of the surviving spirit.
+From those, I have created paintings, a short documentary and this book.”

-Quench is a story of survival, an exploration of human desire and the many ways we cope with our longings.
-It consists of a series of paintings, photographs, some included in the book and a short documentary, intended to celebrate the resiliency of the human spirit.
+The Quench Project is a story of survival, an exploration of human desire and the many ways we cope with our longings.
+It consists of a series of paintings, photographs, some included in the book and a short documentary, called Out of Darkness on Amazon Prime, is intended to celebrate the resiliency of the human spirit.

 Here is an excerpt from the upcoming book, “Quench.”